mertturkmenoglu/wanderlust/docs/database.md

 ## Writing Query Results to a File

 - Sometimes you may want to write the result of a query to a file.
-- You can do this by running the following command:
+- You can do this by running the following command (change the query as needed):

 ```bash
 docker exec -i wl-postgres psql -d wanderlust -U postgres -c "SELECT id FROM users" --csv -o /home/file.csv